jiteshh15/jiteshh15/README.md

 - 🌱 I’m currently learning **Excel, Power BI, SQL, Python**

-- 👨‍💻 All of my projects are available at [https://codebasics.io/portfolio/Jitesh-Jain](https://codebasics.io/portfolio/Jitesh-Jain)
+- 👨‍💻 All of my projects are available at [Jitesh Jain Portfolio](https://codebasics.io/portfolio/Jitesh-Jain)

 - 📫 How to reach me **jiteshjain614@gmail.com**